learnk8s/learnk8s.io/src/gatekeeper/content.md

 }
 ```

-_But what's really going on under the hood — is that simple?_
+_But what's going on under the hood — is it that simple?_

 _What happens when there's a typo in the YAML?_